Sightings for November 2016

 Wigeon in Holloway's Dock – Clinton Whale

-Although the weather had mellowed somewhat this morning, it was thought that the sea was worth a look so both the Beach Huts and Mudeford Quay were covered for a time.
-The highlight was a Great Skua that moved west, but there was very little else, just singles of Guillemot and Red-breasted Merganser, also west, while two each of Purple Sandpiper and Ringed Plover were on the sandspit.
-A Merlin moved through Stanpit, where there were 50 Dunlin, 30 Black-tailed Godwit, 4 Bar-tailed Godwit and 4 Gadwall.
+Although the weather had mellowed somewhat this morning it was thought that the sea was worth a look so both the beach huts and the quay were covered for a time.
+The highlight was a Great Skua that moved west but there was very little else, just singles of Guillemot and Red-breasted Merganser, also west, while two each of Purple Sandpiper and Ringed Plover were on the sandspit.
+A Merlin moved through Stanpit where there were 50 Dunlin, 30 Black-tailed Godwit, 4 Bar-tailed Godwit and 4 Gadwall.

 Late news: from Mudeford Quay mid morning there were singles of Black-throated Diver, Red-throated Diver, Red-breasted Merganser, Kittiwake and Razorbill plus 35 Gannet, all west, also 23 Common Scoter on the sea off the sandspit.

-After the foul overnight weather and the dire forecast for today, Mudeford Quay was the only option this morning.
+After the foul overnight weather and the dire forecast for today the quay was the only option this morning.
 A couple of hours from dawn yielded very little, however, with just a Peregrine heading into the harbour over The Run, an unidentified diver moving west and around 20 Common Scoter off the sandspit.

 The Long Groyne is a popular haunt of Purple